The Importance Of Nutrition For A Fitness Model

 Additionally, I love to add flavor to my recipes by adding spices.
-My meals that consist of a lean protein such as chicken breast and green vegetables - I often sauté sliced tomatoes, onions, garlic, cayenne pepper, Italian mixed seasoning blend in a couple tablespoons of 100% extra virgin cold pressed olive oil.
+When my meals consist of a lean protein such as chicken breast and green vegetables, I often sauté sliced tomatoes, onions, garlic, cayenne pepper, Italian mixed seasoning, and blend in a couple tablespoons of 100-percent extra-virgin cold-pressed olive oil.

 Now this is just a basic outline of how I eat to stay lean.
 The goal is to regulate the amount of energy (calories) you take in.
-I eat every 2.5 hours because in order to keep my metabolism up - I must constantly fuel the body.
+I eat every 2.5 hours because, in order to keep my metabolism up, I must constantly fuel my body.
 If I need a last meal, I eat a lean protein source with a complex carbohydrate.

 I carry water with me everywhere I go and I try to drink a gallon a day.
 Often people feel hungry when they are actually dehydrated.
 So be very aware of your hydration throughout the day.